Code

 1 2019-07-18 2019-09-25

-%>% group_by(week) %>% tally() %>%
+a %>% group_by(week) %>% tally() %>%

-a ggplot(aes(x=week,y=n)) + geom_bar(stat="identity") +
+ggplot(aes(x=week,y=n)) + geom_bar(stat="identity") +

 labs(x="",y="Respondents",title="Weekly number of Nationscape respondents")

-We could choose other options for the x-axis, using scale_x_date()
+We could choose other options for the x-axis, using scale_x_date():

-%>% group_by(week) %>% tally() %>%
+a %>% group_by(week) %>% tally() %>%

-a ggplot(aes(x=week,y=n)) + geom_bar(stat="identity") +
+ggplot(aes(x=week,y=n)) + geom_bar(stat="identity") +

 labs(x="Week of the year",y="Respondents",title="Weekly number of Nationscape respondents") +